Friday 13 October 2023 | 10:00 - 16:30 | Selwyn College, Grange Road, Cambridge and on-line

-An event that explores the ways in which we write sociologically, and the types of texts that inhabit multiple realms within and outside of sociology and literature.
-The day will start with panel presentations that focus on: sociological fiction, magical realism and its connection to historical understanding, literature as a resource for sociological thinking, literature effects in sociological texts, as well as storytelling in and for sociological thought.
-The afternoon will include a book reading and a writing workshop.
-Please click the link below to book your ticket, on-line or in person (limited numbers).
+An event that explored the ways in which we write sociologically, and the types of texts that inhabit multiple realms within and outside of sociology and literature.
+The day started with panel presentations that focused on: sociological fiction, magical realism and its connection to historical understanding, literature as a resource for sociological thinking, literature effects in sociological texts, as well as storytelling in and for sociological thought.
+The afternoon included a book reading and a writing workshop.

-This event is part of the Sociological Review Seminar Series, funded by the Sociological Review Foundation.
-It is organised by Marc Ortmann (University of Munich) and Iris Pissaride (University of Cambridge).
+This event was part of the Sociological Review Seminar Series, funded by the Sociological Review Foundation.
+It was organised by Marc Ortmann (University of Munich) and Iris Pissaride (University of Cambridge).

 Timetable